 Myth #6: "It doesn’t matter how you load your dishwasher"

 Oh yes it does!
 Glasses, mugs and tumblers all go on the top rack, as do larger utensils like spatulas and ladles.
 Smaller bowls can also go on the top rack, as long as they’re tilting forward and exposed to the spray arm.
 Make sure items are positioned so they won’t “capture” any water.
 The bottom rack is for plates (they rest in between the tines), or larger items like pots and pans.

 Myth #7: "Completely filling the dishwasher will leave some items dirty"

-While you certainly don’t want to overload any household appliance, filling your dishwasher to capacity actually makes for more efficient cleaning.
+While you certainly don’t want to overload any household appliance, filling your dishwasher to capacity actually makes for a more efficient cleaning.
 Just be conscious that loading the dishwasher incorrectly may prevent some items from being washed properly.
 Make sure all surfaces are exposed to the spray arms.